robertmaynard/Sandbox/README.md

 Checking the limits of what you can construct on the stack in CUDA.

+## CudaThreadsPerBlock ##
+Toy code that tunes the number of threads per block using compile time heuristics.

 ## DumpTags ##
 Code to dump information about moab files.
 Also provides SimpleMoab.h which is a more c++ like interface to the majority of moab functions.